graphql-compose/graphql-compose-mongoose/README.md

   },
 });
 const UserModel = mongoose.model('UserModel', UserSchema);
-export default UserModel;

-// STEP 2: CONVERT MONGOOSE MODEL TO GraphQL PIECES const typeComposer = mongooseToTypeComposer(UserModel);
+// STEP 2: CONVERT MONGOOSE MODEL TO GraphQL PIECES const customizationOptions = {}; // left it empty for simplicity const typeComposer = mongooseToTypeComposer(UserModel, customizationOptions);
 // get list of 12 Resolvers (findById, updateMany and others) const resolvers = typeComposer.getResolvers();

 // typeComposer from (graphql-compose) provide bunch if useful methods
-// for modifying GraphQL Types (eg. add/remove fields, relate with other types)
+// for modifying GraphQL Types (eg. add/remove fields, relate with other types,
+// restrict access due context).
+// Also will be available such plugins
+// - GraphQL Connection Type
+// - Relay Type Wrapper (adds clientMutationId, node interface, generate global ids)
+// - DataLoader Wrapper and much much more

-// STEP 3: CREATE CRAZY GraphQL SCHEMA WITH ALL CRUD USER OPERATIONS const graphqlSchema = new GraphQLSchema({
+// STEP 3: CREATE CRAZY GraphQL SCHEMA WITH ALL CRUD USER OPERATIONS
+// via graphql-compose it will be much much easier, with less typing const graphqlSchema = new GraphQLSchema({
   query: new GraphQLObjectType({
     name: 'RootQuery',